 Yet, most experts recommend beginning with a maximum of 10mg a day to see how CBD affects you.
 As for timing, most trainees are happy to use it directly after a session.

 Many CBD experts suggest starting at a serving of 10mg per day; however, bodybuilders may find themselves needing more.

 You have the option of consuming CBD oils or edibles.
 Some people prefer to vape the substance because it potentially has a faster effect and higher bioavailability.

 If you’re using CBD for muscle soreness, you should consider investing in topicals such as a cream.
 Rub the CBD cream into any parts of the body that feel sore, and gauge the effects.

 In the end, there is unquestionably a positive link between CBD and bodybuilding.
 Unfortunately, the cannabinoid is not federally legal in the United States.
 This is one of the reasons why there is relatively little clinical research into it at present.
 Until researchers can perform unencumbered tests, it is difficult to see the FDA change its stance.

-Fortunately, those who want to use CBD for bodybuilding shouldn’t find it too hard to locate.
+Fortunately, its use is widely accepted, and those who want to use CBD for bodybuilding shouldn’t find it too hard to locate.
 There are dozens of reputable brands that offer the cannabinoid.
 Possible benefits include lower stress, better sleep, and reduced inflammation.
 It is the latter that has the most considerable interest for individuals looking to build muscle.

-If you want to give it a try, there are lots of options, including edibles, tinctures, and topicals.
+If you want to give it a try, there are many options, including edibles, tinctures, and topicals.
 It is best if you begin with a small amount to see how your body reacts.
 Gradually increase how much you take until you are happy with the outcome.